BLavery/STM32-Cube-TrueStudio/README.md

 ## SUMMARY ONLY

-Using STM32 boards with free software, C/C++ code, ST's CubeMX configurator, Eclipse IDE, and CubeProgrammer.
+Using cheap STM32 boards with free software, C/C++ code, ST's CubeMX configurator, Eclipse IDE, and CubeProgrammer.

 Boards used:
  - STM32F030F4P6